giulianolatini/dotfiles/README.md

 Set-ExecutionPolicy Bypass; irm 'https://raw.githubusercontent.com/jldeen/dotfiles/wsl/wslterm.ps1' | iex;
 ```

+This will symlink the appropriate files in `.dotfiles` to your home directory.
+Everything is configured and tweaked within `~/.dotfiles`.

+The main file you'll want to change right off the bat is `zsh/zshrc.symlink`,
+which sets up a few paths that'll be different on your particular machine.
+You also might want to configure `.tmux.conf` since I run a few scripts in the status bar.

+`dot` is a simple script that installs some dependencies, sets sane macOS
+defaults, and so on.
+Tweak this script, and occasionally run `dot` from
+time to time to keep your environment fresh and up-to-date.
+You can find
+this script in `bin/`.

 ### Notes
 Your dotfiles are how you personalize your system.
 These are mine.